If you’re looking for information on the best inversion table for the money, you’ve come to the right page.

 The Ironman Gravity 4000 Inversion Table is considered by some to be the best inversion table for the money.
 Mid-priced, it should suit you if you are looking for a reliable unit with a higher than average user-weight capacity that is safe and comfortable to use.

 Dimensions – Assembled, the Ironman 4000 Inversion Table measures 49″ (L) x 26″ (W) x 65″ (H)

 Folded dimensions – Folded, it measures 26″ (W) x 17″ (H) x 49″ (D)

 User weight – Its maximum user weight is 350 pounds

 User height – The frame adjusts to suit users from 4′ 9″ to 6′ 6″

 Warranty – This model comes with a 1-year warranty on its frame, and 90 days on parts and workmanship

 Ironman Gravity 4000 Inversion Table Overview

-The best-selling Ironman Gravity 4000 Inversion Table is also a solid contender for best inversion table for the money.
+The best-selling Ironman Gravity 4000 Inversion Table is a solid contender for best inversion table for the money.
 While it doesn’t offer the bells and whistles of some, it provides everything most people will need at a low price.

 With its broad powder-coated U-shaped steel frame and non-skid rubber stabilizers, the table is extremely durable and stable to use with no fear of it tipping.
 It is also comfortable, courtesy of its 2 1/2″ thick vinyl covered memory-foam lumbar pillow.